 Are You An Extroverted-Introvert?
 These Five Signs Will Tell You

-You may have heard the terms "introvert" and "extrovert" before, but have you ever wondered if there is something in between?
+You may have heard of the Carl Jung’s terms "introversion" and "extroversion" to describe different personality types, but have you ever wondered if there is something in between?
 Extroverted introverts, also known as ambiverts, are individuals who exhibit traits of both introversion and extroversion.

 These people can be outgoing and sociable but also need time to recharge alone.
 Understanding your personality type can help you make better choices in various aspects of your life.
 In this article, we'll explore the five signs that may indicate you are an extroverted-introvert and provide insights into the science behind this fascinating personality type.